REVIVE: Regional Visual Representation Matters in Knowledge-Based Visual Question Answering: Limitations and Broader Impact

 The quality of constructed Wikidata subset and designed textual prompt can influence final retrieved knowledge.
 In addition, the detector for obtaining region proposals also affect retrieved knowledge and visual features, all these factors affect the models' performances.

 This paper proposes a novel approach \textit{REVIVE} for knowledge-based VQA. \textit{REVIVE} can help models to efficiently use visual and language information sources to answer open-domain questions.
 It can also generalize to real-life products, \textit{e.g.}, dialogue robot.
 However, the failure cases of \textit{REVIVE} will be negative to the society when using it as the educational technique.
-There may also exist certain forms of bias, \textit{i.e.}, the model may predict biased answers if the training data is overwhelmed with certain scenarios.
+There may also exist certain forms of bias, \textit{i.e.}, the model may predict biased answers if the training data of knowledge-based VQA contain certain bias.
+For example, \cite{agrawal2018don} suggests the model may be driven by superficial correlations in the training data, and \cite{hirota2022gender} shows the VQA datasets may contain gender and racial bias that may cause the models to learn harmful stereotypes.